-“Music breaks down barriers,” says Becky Alwin, a staff member with Keynote, a ministry of Campus Crusade for Christ.
+“Music breaks down barriers,” says Becky Alwin, a staff member with Keynote, a ministry of Cru.
 “Whether it is a prison or in a slum, music forms a connection and walls come down.”

 Becky and her husband, Zak, have watched music work its charm on audiences all over the world, including at a small school outside of Nairobi, Kenya.